Phuurl/img-site/README.md

 aws s3 cp error.html robots.txt s3://<name of HostingBucket>/
 ```

-Once the stack is deployed, you can then add the appropriate DNS (eg Route 53) entries for your domain to point it at the created CloudFront distribution.
+Once the stack is deployed, you can then add the appropriate DNS (eg Route 53) entries for your domain to point it at the created CloudFront distribution (assuming `NoDomain` is `false`).

+You can then upload images to the UploadBucket for processing, and will receive email notifications (assuming `EmailNotificationEnabled` is `true`) once complete with a link to the generated static page on your img-site.